breakintoprogram/agon-projects/C/Disassembler/README.md

 ### Considerations

-The disassembler is not yet complete, and is missing a number of eZ80 instructions:

-- LD A,MB
-- LD MB,A
-- LEA
-- PEA
-- TSTIO

-In addition, the long and short addressing modes have not been implemented.
-These will be added in future releases
+The disassembler correctly decodes all Z80 and eZ80 instructions, yet is missing the addressing modes offered by the eZ80, to be added in a future release.

 ### Compiling